-Applications for UK Aid Connect 2017 are now open.
-There are eight themes and organisations are expected to bid as part of a consortium.
+Applications for UK Aid Connect 2017 are closed.
+There were eight themes and organisations were expected to bid as part of a consortium.

 On Thursday 20 July and Monday 14 August representatives from DFID took part in Q&A sessions.
 They have also provided us with a list of FAQs, which you can view here [PDF].
 A summary of the dialogue and discussion meetings are on the DFID website.

 The questions and answers and some of the FAQs are listed below - use the red box to the right to sort by topic.